octobercms/docs/plugin-localization.md

 <a name="accessing-strings" class="anchor" href="#accessing-strings"></a>
 ## Accessing localization strings

 The localization strings can be loaded with the `Lang` class.
 The parameter it accepts is the localization key string that consists of the plugin name, the localization file name and the path to the localization string inside the array returned from the file.
-The next example loads the **app.name** string from the plugins/acme/blog/lang/en/lang.php file (the language depends on the application configuration):
+The next example loads the **app.name** string from the plugins/acme/blog/lang/en/lang.php file (the language is set with the `locale` parameter in the `app/config/app.php` configuration file):

     echo Lang::get('acme.blog::lang.app.name');